The Boy poster

 The inciting incident occurs at 12 minutes when The Heelshires depart for their holiday, leaving Greta alone with the doll.
 She discovers they have no intention of returning, having planned their suicide.
 Greta is now trapped in an isolated mansion with an unsettling responsibility..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to After discovering Brahms has moved on his own and her dress is laid out, Greta makes the active choice to follow the rules and treat Brahms as if he's alive.
+This shows the protagonist's commitment to After discovering Brahms has moved on his own and her dress is laid out, Greta makes the active choice to follow the rules and treat Brahms as if he's alive.
 She commits to understanding what's happening rather than fleeing., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Cole, Greta's abusive ex-boyfriend, arrives from America, having tracked her down.
+Notably, this crucial beat Cole, Greta's abusive ex-boyfriend, arrives from America, having tracked her down.
 This false defeat shatters Greta's newfound peace and safety.
 The past she was running from has caught up with her, and the stakes dramatically escalate., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (75% through) represents the emotional nadir.
 Here, Cole violently smashes the Brahms doll, destroying it completely.
 This metaphorical death represents the destruction of Greta's coping mechanism and the illusion of safety.
 All protection is gone, and Cole prepares to take Greta by force., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.